varghesejjj/Insuredmine/README.md

 - Once the required modules are installed you can create the .env file with the PORT information.

 - ***Note: The MongoDB database of the project is set up to run locally.
 Please make sure the local instance of MongoDB is running at port 27017.***

+- To run the app you can use the already installed nodemon package
+>      nodemon index.js